matthhong/cieran/README.md

 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)

 ## Acknowledgements
-Cieran borrows code from the [APReL](https://github.com/Stanford-ILIAD/APReL) package with major modifications.
+Cieran borrows code from the [APReL](https://github.com/Stanford-ILIAD/APReL) package licensed under the MIT License.
 We would like to thank the original authors for their contributions.